BubTec/HomeAssistant/CatShitCounter/README.md

 - Verify cleaning completion time setting
 - Ensure tool sensor registers 'on' when tool is taken

+**Tool stored message appears too often:**
+- This has been fixed!
+Now only shows when tool was actually left open
+- Check if cleaning tool alert helper is properly tracking tool state

+**Notifications in English instead of custom messages:**
+- This has been fixed!
+All notifications now use your configured custom messages
+- Verify your custom message settings in the automation configuration

 ### Debug Tips
 - Monitor the helper entities to see current states
 - Check automation traces in Home Assistant
 - Verify all sensors are reporting correct states
 - Test notification service manually
+- Check persistent notification in sidebar for real-time status

 ## Helper Entity Names